...

 TUMT uses microwave energy to heat the prostate, which causes the tissue to tighten and shrink, effectively relieving pressure on the urinary channel that runs through the prostate.

-The procedure is non-surgical and minimally invasive because it requires simply inserting a special urinary catheter into the urethra.
-A microwave antenna within the catheter is activated and emits microwaves from inside the prostate, while a cooling fluid is also circulated around the antenna to avoid causing any damage to the wall of the urethra.
-In most cases, the procedure may take no more than 30 minutes to one hour and requires only a local anesthetic.
-It is recommended that patients have a friend or family member drive them home afterward.
+The procedure is non-surgical and minimally invasive because it inserts a special urinary catheter into the urethra.
+A microwave antenna within the catheter is activated and emits microwaves from inside the prostate, while cooling fluid is also circulated around the antenna to avoid damaging the wall of the urethra.

 Recovering from BPH Microwave Therapy